AlphaByte02/caddy-badbot-blocker/README.md

     ```bash
     go install github.com/caddyserver/xcaddy/cmd/xcaddy@latest
     ```
-3. Build Caddy with the `CaddyBadBotBlocker` module:
+3. Build Caddy with the `caddy-badbot-blocker` module:
     ```bash
-    xcaddy build --with github.com/AlphaByte02/CaddyBadBotBlocker
+    xcaddy build --with github.com/AlphaByte02/caddy-badbot-blocker
     ```
 4. This command will create a `caddy` executable in the current directory.
 Replace your existing Caddy binary with this new file, or use it directly to run the server.